-Few things can derail any type of training quite like too much information.
-Not only is it the most common reason training is ineffective but it’s way more common than it should be.
+Few things can derail training quite like too much information.
+Not only is it the most common reason training is ineffective, but it’s way more common than it should be.

-There are two main reasons why too much information goes into training and it becomes ineffective:
+There are two main reasons why too much information goes into training, making it ineffective:

-- Training is designed by the subject matter expert or product owner.
+- The subject matter expert or product owner designs training.

 - An instructional designer isn’t experienced and allows the subject matter expert or product owner to overload the training.

-But we’re not here to talk about content overload in eLearning or any other type of training.
-We’re not even here to talk about how nothing is important if everything is important in training.
+But we’re not here to discuss content overload in eLearning or any other type of training.
+We’re not even here to discuss how nothing is important if everything is important in training.

-Nope, we’re here to talk about cognitive load theory which is essential to understand and always keep top of mind when building training.
-Subject matter experts (SME) and product owners (PO) typically don’t know about cognitive load theory (or don’t care) and instructional designers who don’t design training to it typically got steamrolled by the SME or PO.
+Nope, we’re here to talk about cognitive load theory, which is essential to understand and always keep top of mind when building training.
+Subject matter experts (SME) and product owners (PO) typically don’t know about cognitive load theory (or don’t care), and instructional designers who don’t design training with it in mind typically get steamrolled by the SME or PO.

-We’re going to look at how always designing with cognitive load theory (CLT) in mind is essential for corporate IT training.
-While CLT is essential to all training and learning, it’s even more important with company technology because company tech can already be extremely overwhelming.
+We will look at how always designing with cognitive load theory (CLT) in mind is essential for corporate IT training.
+While CLT is vital to all training and learning, it’s even more critical with company technology because it can already be extremely overwhelming.

-If employees aren’t learning corporate technology then how are they supposed to effectively do their job in a world where every job requires non-stop technology usage?
-Even the most non-technical job in the world now requires some level of technical knowledge.
+If employees aren’t learning corporate technology, how can they effectively do their jobs in a world where every job requires nonstop technology usage?
+Even the most non-technical job now requires some technical knowledge.

-In this post, we’ll explore what cognitive load theory (CLT) is, the fundamental principles of CLT, and how it can be applied to create effective corporate IT training experiences.
+This post will explore cognitive load theory (CLT), its fundamental principles, and how it can be applied to create effective corporate IT training experiences.
 So, if you’re ready to master your corporate technical training programs and set your employees up for success in the digital age, let’s dive into the fascinating world of cognitive load theory.

 The Challenge of Information Overload in Corporate IT Training

-That’s exactly why training needs to be as minimal as possible and contain the need to know only.
+That’s precisely why training needs to be as minimal as possible and contain the need to know only.
 That means the things needed to know to do their job daily.
-If there’s something they may need to know a week or month from now, don’t water down your training with it.
+If they may need to know something a week or month from now, don’t water down your training with it.

 Corporate IT training is essential for organizations and employees to keep up with the rapid advancements in technology and innovations from IT.
-However, one of the biggest challenges faced by both trainers and learners is information overload.
+However, information overload is one of the biggest challenges trainers and employees face.

 There’s nothing worse than going into a training session that’s supposed to help you only to lead to train brain.
-With an abundance of information available, it can be overwhelming for employees to process and retain all the necessary knowledge.
+With abundant information, it can be overwhelming for employees to process and retain all the necessary knowledge.

-Instead of processing and retaining the information they just come out looking like a zombie.
+Instead of processing and retaining the information, they look like zombies.
 At least that’s what would happen if you sent them to a four-hour training session.
-That’s the main reason we insist on short training sessions that are no longer than 30 minutes.
+That’s why we insist on short training sessions, no longer than 30 minutes.

-If you can’t fit training into 30 minutes then it should be broken up further into smaller topics.
-Maximizing employee performance is the goal and high retention from training helps get them there.
+It should be broken up into smaller topics if you can’t fit training into 30 minutes.
+Maximizing employee performance is the goal, and high retention from training helps get them there.

 When employees are bombarded with too much information at once, their working memory becomes overloaded, leading to cognitive overload.
-This can hinder their ability to understand and apply the concepts effectively or they simply tune out entirely.
+This can hinder their ability to understand and apply the concepts effectively, or they tune out entirely.

 As a result, training programs may not yield the desired outcomes, and employees may struggle to transfer their newly acquired skills into their work environment.